galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > Why is there a warning for the per-base sequence content graphs?
 >
 > > ### {% icon solution %} Solution
-> > In the beginning of sequences, the sequence content per base is not really good and the percentages are not equal, as expected for RNA-seq data.
+> > In the beginning of sequences, the sequence content per base is not really good and the percentages are not equal, as expected for RNA-seq data (see the detail box before)
 > {: .solution }
 {: .question}